European-XFEL/EXtra/docs/calibration.md

 # Calibration constants

-The `extra.calibration` module helps you to find & load detector calibration constants stored in the [Calibration Catalog](https://in.xfel.eu/calibration/).
+The `extra.calibration` module helps you to find & load detector calibration data stored in the [Calibration Catalog](https://in.xfel.eu/calibration/).
+This is used for most imaging detectors in use at European XFEL to record and track datasets called calibration constants derived from characterization measurements and used for data corrections.

 To find constants by conditions for a particular point in time, create a condition object for the relevant detector type and use